jefponte/jefponte/README.md

 ### Hi there 👋

 Full stack developer with seven years of experience.
-Knowledge and experience with Java, Javascript, PHP, Python and relational database modeling.
+Knowledge and experience with Java, Javascript, PHP, Python, React JS and relational database modeling.
 Clean code fan, ease of learning new programming languages.